 A. CIGI brings its international network of relationships to other think tanks, policy makers and academic institutions, as well as its robust in-house capacity, particularly in its Global Economy program and related policy research projects.
 It is bringing $25 million to the partnership, as well as the expertise of its staff and fellows.

 Q. When will we experience the impacts of the partnership?

-A. In 2011, INET and CIGI will collaborate on funding research and task force projects, launch an annual INET-CIGI Conference in Waterloo, and extend INET’s Campus Outreach Program to select Canadian campuses, among other things.
+A. In 2011, the Institute and CIGI will collaborate on funding research and task force projects, launch an annual Institute-CIGI Conference in Waterloo, and extend the Institute's Campus Outreach Program to select Canadian campuses, among other things.